 6. What references will you use to support your argument?

 Write your first draft as quickly as possible and try to finish it in one go.
 Your first draft should include all your ideas and supporting facts or examples, following your organised outline from your research.
-Do not worry about adding adjectives, adverbs or producing words.
-Concentrate on your ideas/main points that have to be relevant to and support your topic sentence or thesis statement, and try to finish your draft in one sitting as quickly as possible.
+Do not worry about adding adjectives or adverbs, or finding just the right words.
+Concentrate on your ideas or main points, which must be relevant to and support your topic sentence or thesis statement, and try to finish your draft in one sitting as quickly as possible.
 This is important for your first draft writing.

-Keep the thesis statement or your topic sentence as a guideline of your whole essay.
-You have to know the main points that will be used to support your topic sentence.
-In addition, those main points have to support your topic sentence flowingly.
+Use the thesis statement or your topic sentence as a guideline of your whole essay.
+You must know the main points you will use to support your topic sentence.
+In addition, those main points must support your topic sentence flowingly.
 Put examples or facts in your first draft to support your main points in each paragraph.
-If you have found that some sections of your essay need more facts or examples but you do not have them, mark or bracket that section to remind yourself that it needs more supporting facts and keep on writing your draft until you finish.
+If you find that some sections of your essay need more facts or examples but you do not have them, mark or bracket that section to remind yourself that it needs more supporting facts and keep on writing your draft until you finish.

-Make sure that you write the essay in the correct format, consistent with the guidelines that you use for your essay, for example, line spacing, font and page margins.
-The in-text references or footnotes should be included while you are writing your first draft, as you have to refer to the sources of your supporting examples or facts from your research anyhow.
+Do make sure that you include the in-text references or footnotes to the sources of your supporting examples or facts from your research while you are writing your first draft.
+If you wait to do this in a later draft, it will be much more time consuming.
 Putting the necessary information and ideas comprehensively in your first draft will help you edit your second draft.